mimersql/mimersql-rdb-migration/migrate/readme.md

 - `<Mimer SQL user>` is a database user that will be created if it does not exist.
 If left out, a default user called "mimeruser" is used.
 - `<Mimer SQL password>` is the password for `<Mimer SQL user>`
 - `operation`: If specified only do part of the migration and valid values are ALL, CREATE, LOAD, and CONTINUE_LOAD
+- `delete` can be specified to delete all rows in the tables before loading.
+Can be used together with continue_load.
+- `databank file`is used to specify what the main databank file will be for the schema.
+If not specified, SCHEMA_NAME.DBF in the database home directory is used.

 For the specified Mimer SQL user, a schema will be created, and all database objects will be created within that schema.
 Multiple Rdb databases can be unloaded and loaded using the same Mimer SQL user but with different schema names.
 The schema corresponds to the name given by the “declare alias” statement used with the Rdb database.
-To handle objects that need to be manually migrated or to execute other custom SQL, the load_mimer.com script will look for a files in `[.extra_sql]`.
+To handle objects that need to be manually migrated or to execute other custom SQL, the load_mimer.com script will look for sql files in `[.extra_sql]`.
 This can be used, for example, to create triggers that could not be automatically converted to Mimer SQL.
 There are different files for different stages of the migration:

 - [.extra_sql]<schema>-SYSTEM-AFTER-CREATE.SQL
   - Executed as SYSADM after the schema is created.
 This can be for example changing the size of a databank.
 - [.extra_sql]<schema>-AFTER-CREATE.SQL
-  - Executed as the specified specified user in the schema created.
+  - Executed as the specified user in the schema created.
 This can be manually changed index or other optimizations.
 - [.extra_sql]<schema>-AFTER-LOAD.SQL
   - Executed as the specified user after data is loaded.
-An example of SQL to put here is manyally created triggers.
+An example of SQL to put here is manually created triggers.
 If the files are found they are executed, otherwise ignored.